Fiskoal/README-generator/README.md

 ## Description
 This project is a free, open-source script to be ran in the command line.

+When ran, it generates a high quality README file to help you spend less time on markdown and more on what matters (assuming you don't care much for markdown).

 It works best when ran in gitbash, and requires some knowledge of command line prompts as well as markdown.

 If you do not know much about writing your own markdown, I would recommend practicing writing your own before using any generators, including mine.